Saurer: NAW

-In 1982 Daimler-Benz had acquired a major shareholding in NAW and soon took full control; and in a short time dropped Saurer, Berna and FBW brands, while using NAW premises to assemble heavy haulage versions of Mercedes-Benz trucks.
-Eventually NAW went into liquidation in early 2003.
+In 1982, Daimler-Benz had acquired a major shareholding in the newly formed NAW, and soon took full control.
+In a short time, the Saurer, Berna, and FBW brands were dropped, while the NAW factory was used to assemble heavy haulage versions of Mercedes-Benz trucks.
+NAW went into liquidation in early 2003.

-Last remain of the Saurer automotive activity in Arbon is the present FPT Industrial S.p.A. engine research center, that up to 1990 had been the Saurer Motorenforschung Research & Development Centre.
+The last remainder of the Saurer automotive activity in Arbon is the present FPT Industrial S.p.A. engine research centre, that up to 1990 had been the Saurer Motorenforschung Research & Development Centre.

 The textile and automotive spin-offs

-In 1995, Ernst Thomke, reputed Swiss Manager, took over the leadership of Saurer AG in Arbon as chairman of the board.
-To restructure this conglomerate, he had previously abandoned his position with its then major shareholder: BB Industrie Holding AG (22%).
-The previous major shareholder, Tito Tettamanti, of the conglomerate, founded in 1853, specialized in textile machinery and "propulsion technology", had acquired the main competitor in each field, Schlafhorst, with a large manufacturing capacity excess, and Ghidela.
+In 1995, Ernst Thomke took over the leadership of Saurer AG in Arbon as chairman of the board.
+To restructure the conglomerate, he had previously abandoned his position with its then major shareholder: BB Industrie Holding AG (22%).
+The previous major shareholder, Tito Tettamanti, specialized the company in textile machinery and "propulsion technology" and had acquired the main competitors Schlafhorst and Ghidela.

-Thomke led actively Saurer AG until 1996, when he retired to the direction of the Board until 1999.
-In his years he promulgated transparency at all levels, flexible working hours, optimized the production and refined accounting systems.
-In 1996, the group Saurer AG went back into financial results showing profits.
-More than half of the revenues originating from Schlafhorst, upon its positive restructuring.
+Thomke actively led Saurer until 1996, when he retired to the direction of the Board until 1999.
+He promulgated transparency at all levels, flexible working hours, optimized the production and refined accounting systems.
+In 1996, the Saurer group became profitable again, with more than half of the revenue originating from Schlafhorst after its restructuring.